unfitacorn/Major-Project/Readme.txt

 #################################Documentation##################################
+01 - Planning
+	All documents related to planning including the OPS included in this folder 02 - Design
+	All documents related to Design.
+These include diagrams, images and datasheets 03 - Report
+	Final report has been stored here.
+99 - presentations
+	Presentations given in supervisor meetings are stored here.

 #################################Src##################################
 ______Monitoring______
 The monitoring system is for collceting data using a GPS and air quality sensor.
 Data is gathered and then uploaded to the University MySQL server before being removed from the device.
-Monitoring files are designed and implemented to work with a Raspberry Pi Model 3B+ (RPI) with specific components.
+Monitoring files are designed and implemented to work with a Raspberry Pi Model 3B+ (RPI) with specific components running on Raspbian Lite.
 These scripts will most likely fail without the hardware connected and correct configuration.
 GPS - PModGPS GPS receiver: https://uk.rs-online.com/web/p/processor-microcontroller-development-kits/1346455/
 Air quality Sensor:ams IAQ-CORE P- https://uk.rs-online.com/web/p/colour-light-sensors/1730309/

+Crontab jobs should be created using 'crontab -e'.
+This should be appeneded to the end of the file:

+	@reboot sleep 20 && /home/pi/startlogger.sh
+	* /2 * * * * /home/pi/runUpload.sh

+This will run data logging python script on start up and the uploader every 2 minutes.

 Required setup:
 	The following packages need installing on the RPI: